 Introduction

 Oesophageal perforation remains one of the most serious but rare emergent gastrointestinal conditions [1-3].
-The reported in-hospital mortality from treated oesophageal perforation is 10% to 25% if initiated within 24 hours from onset of symptoms.
-However, this increases steeply up to 60% in cases where treatment is often delayed given its insidious and vague presentation and delays in diagnosis [4,5].
-The most common cause of oesophageal perforation is typically iatrogenic with spontaneous perforations accounting for up to 15% of cases [6].
+The reported in-hospital mortality from treated oesophageal perforation is 10% to 25% if treatment is initiated within 24 hours from onset of symptoms.
+However, mortality increases steeply up to 60% in cases where treatment is delayed given the often insidious and vague presentation and delays in diagnosis [4,5].
+The most common cause of oesophageal perforation is iatrogenic with spontaneous perforations accounting for up to 15% of cases [6].
 Given the rarity of condition, high quality evidence regarding management is severely limited and the prospect of any randomised controlled trials in the field remains unlikely.

 Historically, patients have been managed based on the personal experience and preference of the treating surgeon, and accordingly most patients underwent surgical management based on data from small retrospective case series [7-11].
-Primary closure and wide drainage of the mediastinum was historically the treatment of choice if detected in less than 24 hours.
+Primary closure and wide drainage of the mediastinum was historically the treatment of choice if perforation was detected in less than 24 hours after onset of symptoms.
 However, recent advances in interventional endoscopy have brought this modality to the forefront [12,13].
-Depending on the cause of injury, location of perforation and status of the patient, options include conservative management; endoscopy (stenting or clipping or vacuum-based therapy); and surgery (drainage, diversion, primary repair, or oesophagectomy).
+Depending on the cause of injury, location of perforation and status of the patient, treatment options now include conservative management; endoscopy (stenting or clipping or vacuum-based therapy); and surgery (drainage, diversion, primary repair, or oesophagectomy).
 Recently, the World Society of Emergency Surgery (WSES) congress produced guidance on initial stratification of patients using the Pittsburgh Severity Score, diagnostic strategies, patient selection for each treatment modality, and recommendations on operative techniques [14].
-However, majority of this is based off evidence at grade 1c and below, highlighting the challenges of research in this field [13].
+However, the majority of these recommendations are based on evidence at grade 1c and below, highlighting the challenges of research in this field [13].

 A previous national study utilising an administrative dataset from the UK included 2564 patients over 12 years and showed a 90-day mortality of between 35 and 44%, with hospital volume identified as a key prognostic variable [15].
 Follow-up investigations utilising the same administrative dataset, also established the prognostic importance of management of oesophageal perforation within high volume oesophageal cancer centres and by high volume oesophageal cancer surgeons [16,17].
 Despite the size of the dataset, these investigations were severely limited by a lack of specific or granular data to allow more in depth understanding of the mechanism for these prognostic effects observed.

-The MUSOIC study group designed a multi-centre UK study including eight high volume oesophago-gastric centres, to develop a high granular and valid modern dataset that may seek to address these deficits in previous publications.
+The MUSOIC study group designed a multi-centre UK study including eight high volume oesophago-gastric centres, to develop a high granular and valid modern dataset that seeked to address these deficits in previous evidence.
 The primary objective of the MUSOIC study was to identify key patient, oesophageal perforation specific, hospital and treatment prognostic factors associated with 90-day mortality.
 The secondary objective was to map the specific timeline from presentation through diagnosis and to intervention for patients with oesophageal perforation and how this relates to mortality.

 Methods